myisaak/zbar-wasi/README.md

 This library allows web browsers to scan barcodes with a Webassembly and WASI backend.

+## Why?

+- Unlike most Webassembly projects this one is compiled with WASI instead of Emscripten.
+- Optimized for size with a WASM binary size of 161.98 KB gzipped (244.40 KB uncompressed).
+- Works perfectly on mobile devices and desktop

 ## Demo

 Try scanning barcodes with your camera: https://myisaak.github.io/zbar-wasi/